EddieTheEd/Obsidian-Vault/002_Zettelkasten/Electron Configuration.md

 **Isoelectronic species** - chemical species that have the same number of electrons/ same electronic structure/ same electronic configuration

+* In general, this applies when atoms have the same electron configuration, but varying atomic mass (e.g. S-2 and Ar)

 Good Resources to Review:
 * **any** worksheets given by Ms Pilling
 * **research similarities / differences of flame test to AAS**